paulfoley/Udacity_Nanodegree-Data_Analyst/Facebook_Data-Explore/README.md

 # Data Explore - Facebook User Data

 [Facebook](https://www.facebook.com/) has provided sample data of their users for exploration.
+We'll use this sample data to explore how people use one of my favorite websites.

 ## Facebook User Exploration

-In this project, we will use [Facebook](https://www.facebook.com/) sample user data and explore their various features:
+In this project, we will use [Facebook](https://www.facebook.com/) sample user data and explore users various features:

 * Friend Count
 * Friendships Initiated